How much do solar panels cost?

-In most cases, yes.
-Your Renewable Energy Corp. solar contractor will take care of this for you.
+In most cases, yes, you do.
+Your Renewable Energy Corporation solar contractor takes care of this for you.
 Installing solar panels in Baltimore and other Maryland communities is easier when you have Renewable Energy Corporation navigating the permit process for you.

 How much energy do solar panels produce?